13 galleries you can't miss in Artesantander

 The gallery proposes a dialogue between artists of different generations and origins, always seeking the solidity of projects that are developed in the long term.
-In the same way, we also promote contact with the public and with the work through visits to the gallery, in addition to our presence at fairs.
+Likewise, we vindicate the contact with the public and with the work through visits to the gallery, in addition to the presence in fairs.
 Since its opening, F2galería has participated in all editions of ARCO, as well as in the fairs Estampa, Untitled (Miami), Artissima (Turin) and ARCO Lisboa.

 7. Fernando Pradilla